almin/almin/docs/api/UseCaseExecutor.md

 ### `executor(executor: (useCase: Pick<T, "execute">) => any): Promise<void>;`

+- **Stability**: Experimental
+- This feature is subject to change.
+It may change or be removed in future versions.
+- If you inserting in this, please see <https://github.com/almin/almin/issues/193>

 Similar to `execute(arguments)`, but it accept an executor function insteadof `arguments` `executor(useCase => useCase.execute())` return a Promise object that resolved with undefined.